Pilot's Getting Started Guide

 Contact a flight instructor to schedule a checkout in the aircraft.

-The rental application collects information to validate a pilot's background.
-The rental agreement is the rules by which pilots are expected to operate our aircraft.
-This information is required for solo flight operations.
+The rental application form collects information to validate a pilot's background.
+This form is required for any solo flight operations.

 Request Prescott Airport Gate Codes

 For pilots flying out of Prescott, you must request access to the airport security perimeter.
 For satellite locations, this step is not required.